dataArtisans/cascading-flink/README.md

 ## Install ##

-**WARNING** The Cascading Connector for Apache Flink does currently depend on unstable 0.10-SNAPSHOT builds of Apache Flink.
+The Cascading Connector for Apache Flink does depends on Apache Flink 0.10.0 and Cascading 3.1.0 which is not released yet but available as 3.1.0-wip-39 at [Conjars](http://conjars.org/).
+All required dependencies are provided by including the Cascading Flink connector in your project.
-Since Flink APIs may be broken at any time, building the connector might not succeed.
-Please open an [issue](https://github.com/dataArtisans/cascading-flink/issues) and report the incompatibility if this is the case.
-We will fix the Flink dependency as soon as Apache Flink releases a 0.10 version.

 To retrieve the latest version of the Cascading Connector for Apache Flink, run the following command